x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/getIndex_en.md

 name ( *string, required* )

-Index name, the length cannot exceed 127B, and cannot be an empty string, dot(.) or dollar sign($).
+Specify the index name to be obtained.

+> **Note**
+>
+> * Index name should not contain null string, "." or "$".
+The length of it should not be greater than 127B.

 ##RETURN VALUE##

 When the function executes successfully, it will return an object of type BSONObj.
-Users can get a list of collection details through this object.
-For field descriptions, refer to [SDB_SNAP_INDEXSTATS][SDB_SNAP_INDEXSTATS].
+Users can get the index details through this object.
+For field descriptions, refer to [SYSINDEXES][SYSINDEXES].

 When the function fails, an exception will be thrown and an error message will be printed.